tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 }
 ```

-To specify protobuf file to read types from, use `@link` operator with type `Protobuf` on schema. `id` is important part of the definition that will be used by `@grpc` operator later
+To specify the protobuf file to read types from, use the `@link` operator with the type `Protobuf` on the schema. `id` is an important part of the definition that will be used by the `@grpc` operator later

 ```graphql
 schema @link(id: "news", src: "./news.proto", type: Protobuf)
 ```

-Now you can connect graphql types to grpc types.
+Now you can connect GraphQL types to gRPC types.
 To do this you may want to explore more about [`@grpc` operator](../operators/grpc.md).
-It's usage is pretty straightforward and require you to specify path to method that should be used to make a call.
-The method name will start with the `id` of file we were linked before, package name, service name and the method name, all separated by `.` symbol.
+Its usage is pretty straightforward and requires you to specify the path to a method that should be used to make a call.
+The method name will start with the package name, followed by the service name and the method name, all separated by the `.` symbol.

-If you need to provide any input to gRPC method call you can specify it with the `body` option that allows to specify a Mustache template and therefore it could use any input data like `args` and `value` to construct the body request.
+If you need to provide any input to the gRPC method call you can specify it with the `body` option that allows you to specify a Mustache template and therefore it could use any input data like `args` and `value` to construct the body request.
 The body value is specified in the JSON format if you need to create the input manually and cannot just use `args` input.

 ```graphql
 type Query {